Floating Action Button (FAB) in Android with Example

 Go to the MainActivity File and refer to the following code.
 Below is the code for the MainActivity File.
 Comments are added inside the code to understand the code in more detail.

 Now, we handle all FABs using the setOnClickListener() method you may refer to Handling Click events in Button in Android.
 In this code, it’s been shown that when sub FABs are to be visible with onClickListener.
 Comments are added inside the code to understand the code in more detail.

 Mini FABs are used on smaller screens.
 Mini FABs can also be used to create visual continuity with other screen elements.
 The following example shows a mini FAB with a plus icon.

 Creating a Mini FAB

 Now invoke the mini FAB button.
 Which is of 40dp radius.
-All the other things are rename the same.
+All the other things are renamed the same.
 Only one attribute needs to be changed that is:

-After doing the changes the output UI looks like:
+After doing the changes the output UI looks like this:

 Note: The FAB can also be made auto resizable by changing the fabSize attribute to auto.
 This will make FAB size automatically mini and normal according to the window size.